 One of the reasons that people from all over the world love to visit St. Maarten is because of the island’s duty-free shopping status.
 Sint Maarten is the only destination in the Caribbean that is legitimately duty-free, meaning there is no import tax, sales tax, or any value added to the items you buy on the island.
 This makes it a shoppers' haven for those who want luxury items for much less money.

-There are various places to shop on the island of Sint Maarten such as Maho Plaza, Front Street, Sint Rose shopping mall, Wathey Square, Le West Indies Mall, and Plaza Caraïbes.
+There are various places to shop on the island of Sint Maarten such as Maho Plaza, Front Street, the Sint Rose Shopping Mall, Wathey Square, Le West Indies Mall, and Plaza Caraïbes.

 With 55 different dive sites located throughout the island, Saint Martin is the perfect destination for tourists looking to discover the underwater world of reefs.
 Sint Maarten has a vast array of beautiful marine life and colorful coral reefs dispersed throughout the beaches along the coast.
 Divers in Sint Maarten can expect warm tropical waters with temperatures that range from 79-82°F (26-28°C).

 Sint Maarten is a prime location for partygoers and those who want to experience thrilling nightlife on their vacation.
-The Dutch side of the island is full of clubs, bars, and casinos.
-The warm weather on the island makes it possible to have both indoor and outdoor venues, each venue having live music, dancing, and a variety of other entertainment that contribute to the vibrant evening scenery.
+The Dutch side of the island is full of nightclubs, bars, and casinos.
+The warm weather in St. Maarten makes it possible to have both indoor and outdoor venues, each venue having live music, dancing, and a variety of other entertainment that contribute to the vibrant evening scenery.

 There are 37 brilliant beaches to enjoy on St. Maarten.
 These beaches of St. Martin range from the more secluded and naturally pristine beaches in French Saint Martin to the exciting and action-packed tourist-filled beaches in Dutch Sint Maarten.